Moscow mayor says COVID-19 situation stabilising, but cases still high | Health

 The coronavirus task force reported 24,818 new cases in the last 24 hours, including 6,040 in the capital.
 Russia also reported 734 coronavirus-related deaths, close to a record daily high.
 Around 66% of COVID-19 cases that Russia identified in June and early July were the Delta variant, Anna Popova, consumer health watchdog head, was quoted by TASS new agency as saying.

-Adding to concerns about Russian vaccines, Sputnik V in particular, was lack of recognition by some Western nations.
-Foreign Ministry spokeswoman Maria Zakharova said on her Facebook account that calls from European nations such as France to "say no" to Russian vaccines were "unacceptable", or a hybrid of "racism, imperial hegemony and neo-Nazism".
+Adding to concerns about Russian vaccines, Sputnik V in particular, was lack of regulatory approval by some Western nations.
+Foreign Ministry spokeswoman Maria Zakharova said on her Facebook account that calls from European nations such as France to "say no" to Russian vaccines were "unacceptable," or a hybrid of "racism, imperial hegemony and neo-Nazism".

 The mayor of Moscow, Russia's worst-hit region throughout the pandemic, told residents that hospital admissions for COVID-19 patients were still very high, though down slightly from a peak last week.
 Mayor Sergei Sobyanin said the city of more than 12.5 million was now vaccinating around 100,000 people a day, giving authorities room not to impose new restrictions.